-The first part of our guide lists more sheltered outdoor walks which can still be enjoyed in light rain (known as a ‘soft day’ here in Ireland) or when there are showers rather than steady rain.
+Part 1 of our guide lists more sheltered outdoor walks which can still be enjoyed in light rain (known as a ‘soft day’ here in Ireland) or when there are showers rather than steady rain.
 Part 2 concentrates on indoor wet weather activities in Kerry.
 Skip straight to part 2 if the weather is too bad to be outdoors.
-By the end of it you’ll have plenty of ideas for a wet day in Kerry.
+By the end you’ll have plenty of ideas for a wet day in Kerry.
 Remember, some of the activities and businesses listed in this blog operate on a seasonal basis so be sure to check ahead.

 Things you should avoid doing in Kerry in the rain

 Don’t climb Carrauntoohil in the rain

 We understand it’s disappointing if you have travelled a long way to climb Ireland’s highest mountain.
 However, inexperienced climbers should avoid climbing in bad weather.
 It may be smaller than many other mountains in Europe and the US but it can still be dangerous.
 In rain, low dense cloud or heavy winds, a straightforward hike can quickly become treacherous.
 Unless you are an experienced climber, or you are on a guided ascent, stay off the mountains in inclement weather .

 Don’t drive Dingle’s Slea Head or the Ring of Kerry in the rain